c565659/MANUAL_AI_SYSTEM/DATABASE/Layout/Manual_Layout_Rules.md

 - Spacing

 Images in the same group should normally remain within approximately ±10% scale variation unless source content requires otherwise.
+### Image Size Consistency

+Images belonging to the same chapter, Procedure or comparable Information Group shall remain visually consistent in size.

+Comparable images should normally remain within approximately ±10% apparent-size variation.

+Image size may be adjusted according to available page space when necessary.

+However:

+- The visual subject shall remain prominent.
+- The operational action shall remain easy to understand.
+- Important details shall remain readable.
+- Images shall not be reduced merely to fit more text.
+- Mechanical equality shall not make an important image too small.
+- Images of the same function shall not appear randomly large and small.

+Visual prominence and instructional clarity take priority over mechanical image equality.
 ---

 ## Procedure Groups